 Tell your story in your voice.
 Your voice in the final draft of your book won’t be the same as the voice you use when telling your story to someone else, or to a device that records you speaking.
 Try telling your stories on paper and telling them again by dictating them into software that transcribes your words.
 (Or, you can record yourself telling your stories and use a transcription service such as Transcription Hub to turn them into words.)
 Even if you end up working with a ghostwriter or developmental editor, that professional will want to hear your voice in her ear when she’s writing a sentence or shaping a paragraph for you.

 Don’t worry about the writing for now.
 Great storytellers don’t necessarily use fancy language—Ernest Hemingway is proof of that.
 Your inner critic can be quite a nuisance, so when you first record your stories, tell him to take a hike because you are busy!
+Editing too early in the process can cause you to lose your enthusiasm and stop writing.

 Be emotionally honest about your experience.
 Emotional experiences connect us as fellow humans sharing the planet.
 If someone relates an emotional experience we have never had, we are naturally curious.
 We want to experience it through reading or listening to someone else’s story so that we feel a connection.
 Don’t tell us “My father walked out on our family when I was ten years old and I never saw him again.”
-Paint the scene.
+Paint the emotional scene.
 What do you remember?
 How did you react?
 Did you bury your head in a pillow and cry, go outside and run through the woods, play a sad record and sing along?
 When you first began to pursue your passion as a career or a calling, were you overwhelmed to realize you had taken on a project that was far bigger than you felt you could handle?
-Let yourself be vulnerable.
+Let yourself be vulnerable on the page.
 It’s what makes you human and what will draw people to your story.

 Remember, YOU are the storyteller.
 You don’t have to tell the story the way anyone else would tell it.
 This is your story, and your truth matters.
 If you remember that when you were a child, you told your mother you wanted to be a dancer when you grew up and her response was curt and dismissive, that story is true for you.
 Later, you can get her side of the story, or talk to others who were there, but start with the story that is true to what you remember.